awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 ## Ports for Web Access<a name="web-access-ports"></a>

-Amazon WorkSpaces Web Access requires inbound and outbound access for the following ports:
+Workspaces Web Access requires inbound and outbound access for the following ports:

 Port 53 \(UDP\)
 This port is used to access DNS servers\.
 It must be open to your DNS server IP addresses so that the client can resolve public domain names\.
 This port requirement is optional if you are not using DNS servers for domain name resolution\.